iamrohitgund/iamrohitgundWebsite/contact.md

 ---
 title: Contact
-menus:
+layout: contact
+menu:
   main:
-    title: Contact
     weight: 5
-layout: contact

 ---

-To get in touch fill the form below or contact me at iamrohitgund@gmail.com
+To get in touch fill the form below.